 Well, that's all I can think of for today!
 Let me know if you have any questions about our renovation or how our choices are turning out over time.
 I love being open and honest with you, sharing the good and the bad.
 I learned a lot on this renovation! xx -Helen

 Credits//Author: Helen Larson.
-Photography: for (aka—the shoot I will NEVER stop using in my blog posts because I love it so much!)
+Photography: Alyssa Rosenheck for domino magazine (aka—the shoot I will NEVER stop using in my blog posts because I love it so much!)